 Hitherto we have been concerned only with religions which have come down from immemorial antiquity, without any known historical origin.
 But these have been superseded, almost everywhere, by religions derived from founders; the only important exceptions are Shinto and Brahmanism.
 The origins of the older religions, as of those found by anthropologists among present-day savages, are completely obscure.
-Among the most primitive savages, as we have seen, there is not a clearly differentiated priestly caste; it would seem that, at first, priestly functions are a prerogative of the older men, and presumably especially of such as produce an impression of wisdom, or sometimes of pre-eminence in malignant magic.6
+Among the most primitive savages, as we have seen, there is not a clearly differentiated priestly caste; it would seem that, at first, priestly functions are a prerogative of the older men, and presumably especially of such as produce an impression of wisdom, or sometimes of pre-eminence in malignant magic.1

-With advancing civilisation, in most countries, priests become increasingly separate from the rest of the population and increasingly powerful.
+With advancing civilization, in most countries, priests become increasingly separate from the rest of the population and increasingly powerful.
 But as the guardians of an ancient tradition they are conservative, and as possessors of wealth and power they tend to become hostile or indifferent to personal religion.
 Sooner or later, their whole system is overthrown by the followers of a revolutionary prophet.
-Buddha, Christ, and Mohammed are the historically most important examples.
-The power of their followers was at first revolutionary, and only gradually became traditional.
-In the process they usually absorbed much of the old tradition which they had nominally overthrown.